 AskPat 347 Episode Transcript

 Pat Flynn: Hey, what's up everybody?
 Pat Flynn here, and welcome to Episode 347 of AskPat.
 Thank you so much for joining me today, I hope you're having a pleasant day, evening, night, morning, wherever, whatever you're doing, thank you so much for listening.
-As always I'm here to help you by answering your online business questions five days a week, and we have another great question today from Lea.
+As always I'm here to help you by answering your online business questions five days a week.

 Alright, here's today's question from Lea.